openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 LowLatency2 transformation changes the structure of the network containing [TensorIterator](../ops/infrastructure/TensorIterator_1.md) and [Loop](../ops/infrastructure/Loop_5.md) by adding the ability to work with the state, inserting the Assign/ReadValue layers as it is shown in the picture below.

+### The differences between LowLatency and LowLatency2**:

+* Unrolling of TensorIterator/Loop operations became a part of LowLatency2, not a separate transformation.
+After invoking the transformation, the network can be serialized and inferred without re-invoking the transformation.
+* Added support for TensorIterator and Loop operations with multiple iterations inside.
+TensorIterator/Loop will not be unrolled in this case.
+* Resolved the ‘Parameters connected directly to ReadValues’ limitation.
+To apply the previous version of the transformation in this case, additional manual manipulations were required, now the case is processed automatically.
 #### Example of applying LowLatency2 transformation:
 ![applying_low_latency_2_example](./img/applying_low_latency_2.png)